jmdha/Sunbird/README.md

 ## Benchmark (03e5a51)
 These are run on a i5-13600k with a single thread.

-For the purposes here, a "node" is a move done and undone.
+For the purposes here, a "node" is a move done.

 ### Perft
 **35m nodes/s**